cloudscraft1/file-manager/DOCKER_README.md

 3. **Access the application:**
    - Frontend: http://localhost:3000
-   - Backend API: http://localhost:3000/api (proxied through frontend)
+   - Backend API: The frontend automatically connects to the backend running internally on port 8000

 ### Method 2: Using Docker directly